browserengineering/book/book/forms.md

 [mdn-checked]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox#attr-checked

 8-5 *Resubmit requests*.
-One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent* (read-only, basically) while POST requests are assumed to change the web server state.
-That means that going "back" to a GET request (making the request again) is safe, while going "back" to a POST request is a bad idea.
-Change the browser history to record what method was used to access each URL, and the POST body if one was used.
-When you go back to a POST-ed URL, ask the user if they want to resubmit the form.
+One reason to separate `GET` and `POST` requests is that `GET` requests are supposed to be *idempotent* (read-only, basically) while `POST` requests are assumed to change the web server state.
+That means that going "back" to a `GET` request (making the request again) is safe, while going "back" to a `POST` request is a bad idea.
+Change the browser history to record what method was used to access each URL, and the `POST` body if one was used.
+When you go back to a `POST`-ed URL, ask the user if they want to resubmit the form.
-Don't go back if they say no; if they say yes, submit a POST request with the same body as before.
+Don't go back if they say no; if they say yes, submit a `POST` request with the same body as before.

 8-6 *Message board*.
 Right now our web server is a simple guest book.